 A lot of people believe that longer cranks = more leverage = more power.
 This suggests that we should all use the longest cranks possible.
 The video below includes a discussion of this, explaining that power is determined by torque and cadence; although longer cranks do cause an increase in torque for the same force on the pedals they also tend to cause a decrease in cadence due to the larger pedaling circle.
-This two factors tend to offset each other, so power is generally unaffected by crank length (but many people fail to understand this because they believe that power = torque).
+These two factors tend to offset each other, so power is generally unaffected by crank length (but many people fail to understand this because they believe that power = torque).

 The lack of an effect on power of most intermediate crank lengths is probably why crank length receives very little attention.
 However, ultra-distance cyclists are not very concerned with how much power they can possibly generate and instead focus on optimizing comfort and avoiding over-use injuries, so how might it affect those criteria?

 Andy Pruitt is one of the most respected bike fitters in the world and helped to develop the Specialized BG Fit system.
 Lennard Zinn reported that Pruitt warns that cranks that are too long can cause injuries because “the compressive and shear forces in the knee joints ‘go up exponentially’ due to the sharper knee bend. … Cranks that are too short are not dangerous, however.”
-In his book Bicycle Design, Mike Burrows also warns against using cranks that are too long to avoid knee problems.
-Sheldon Brown has written about crank length and how riding with cranks that were too long for him caused knee pain.
+In his book Bicycle Design, Mike Burrows warned against using cranks that are too long to avoid knee problems and Sheldon Brown has written about crank length and how riding with cranks that were too long for him caused knee pain.

 The scratch rate in many ultra-distance bike races is often at least 30%, with the most commonly-cited cause being knee problems.
 Most of those who do finish report having some knee pain at some point during the race.
 There are many possible causes of this, but crank length should certainly be a very important consideration for such riders.
 Experienced riders often report that their knee problems went away when they tried using shorter cranks.